atirut-w/godot-game-jolt-api/docs/setting-up.md

 GameJolt.game_key = "key here"
 ```

+!!! info
+    Most of the functionalities of the Game API requires the game ID.
+The plugin will stop you from using them unless you have the game ID set.

 [^1]: A Game Manager is usually a singleton that manage things in a game such as score, game states, etc.